WallarooLabs/blog.wallaroolabs.com/content/post/golang-api.md

 The `Split` computation returns a list of individual words that the Wallaroo framework sends along as messages to the next step in the pipeline.
 Wallaroo takes care of making sure that each message gets delivered to the correct state entity.
 Your application does not which machine holds that state entity.

 There also needs to be a builder that can build instances of the `Split` computation.
-Our `SplitBuilder` class looks like this:
+Our `SplitBuilder` type looks like this:

 ```go
 type SplitBuilder struct {}